vishal-singh-r/Population-estimates/README.md

 Text and figures are licensed under Creative Commons Attribution CC BY-SA 4.0.
 Source code is available at https://github.com/ctrl-shift-vs/Population-estimates, unless otherwise noted.
 The figures that have been reused from other sources don't fall under this license and can be recognized by a note in their caption: "Figure from ...".

 ## Funding
-Mr Vishal is supported by QUT Postgraduate Research Award (QUTPRA) from the Queensland University of Technology and PhD Top-Up Scholarship Award from the Queensland Cardiovascular Research Network (QCVRN)
+Vishal Singh is supported by QUT Postgraduate Research Award (QUTPRA) from the Queensland University of Technology and PhD Top-Up Scholarship Award from the Queensland Cardiovascular Research Network (QCVRN)

 ## Citation
 ### For attribution, please cite this work as: